By Sylvia Marek

 - Coots, tundra swan, bufflehead, loons and waterfowl leave when ice forms on lakes

-- Flocks of crows gather on lakes at dusk and form communal sleeping roosts
+- Flocks of crows gather at dusk and form communal sleeping roosts

 - Northern shrike show up